 Note: This post contains affiliate links.
 As always, we only link to products we’ve used and that we think add value to our readers.

 Whether you plan to catch some waves, explore colonial architecture, eat your weight in gallo pinto, or all of the above (Hint: choose all of the above…) packing smart for a trip to Nicaragua is essential.

 Of course, if you’re like me you probably dread packing more than your annual dentist visits.
 The night before a big trip I end up either having a minor emotional meltdown or binge-watching BBC period dramas while pretending my empty backpack doesn’t exist.

 But packing doesn’t have to be difficult.
-Here is our no-stress guide to packing for a trip to Nicaragua:
+Here is our no-stress packing guide for Nicaragua: